 My work focuses largely on the economic analysis of environmental, health, and safety regulations.
 For the U.S. Environmental Protection Agency and other organizations, I’ve led several assessments of the costs, benefits, and other impacts of policy options, developed related methods, and drafted guidance documents.
-For example, I co-edited the National Academies book, Valuing Health for Regulatory Cost-Effectiveness Analysis, and developed approaches for estimating the value of mortality risk reductions (the value per statistical life, or VSL) for the U.S. Department of Homeland Security and the World Bank.
-I explored the implications of behavioral economics for the conduct of benefit-cost analysis, and am now investigating options for enhancing the assessment of employment impacts and distributional effects.
-In addition, I am currently involved in projects that address methods for research synthesis (including systematic review, meta-analysis, and expert elicitation) and risk misperception.
-In 2014, I am teaching a course in benefit-cost analysis at the Kennedy School (API-139M), and am President of the Society for Benefit-Cost Analysis.
+For example, I co-edited the National Academies book, Valuing Health for Regulatory Cost-Effectiveness Analysis, and developed approaches for estimating the value of mortality risk reductions (the value per statistical life, or VSL) for the U.S. Department of Health and Human Services, the U.S. Department of Homeland Security, and the World Bank.
+I have explored the implications of behavioral economics for the conduct of benefit-cost analysis and investigated options for assessing employment impacts.
+In addition, I am now involved in projects that address the distribution of regulatory costs and benefits, methods for research synthesis (including systematic review, meta-analysis, and expert elicitation), and approaches for overcoming risk misperception.
+I am currently serving as the President of the Society for Benefit-Cost Analysis and am on the Editorial Boards of Risk Analysis and the Journal of Benefit-Cost Analysis.

 M.P.P., Harvard Kennedy School